jjlee740/sudoku-solver-python/README.md

 ## Installation

-Ensure that you have the required packages installed.
+To install the required packages:

 On macOS/Linux:
 ```